knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 Create an invoice

 Create an invoice(s) by providing a cart GUID.
-Note that there may be multiple invoices created, one per vendor.
+Note that there may be multiple invoices created, one per vendor. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; INVOICES_USER or INVOICES_ADMIN

 ### Example
 ```java